 Prior to becoming Market CEO in Polk County, Adams served as President and CEO of AdventHealth Tampa and AdventHealth Connerton, Long Term Acute Care for five years.
 AdventHealth Tampa is a 536-bed tertiary acute care facility.
 During his tenure the hospital grew substantially including the planning of the Taneja Surgical Tower a $230 million expansion and secured a $10 million philanthropic gift to the organization.
 The hospital also improved quality transforming from a Leapfrog C to a Leapfrog A.

 Adams holds a master’s in business administration degree from the University of Central Florida, and a bachelor’s degree in Business Administration from Union College in Lincoln, Nebraska.

 Originally from Oshawa, Ontario, Canada; Brian and his wife Gwendy have two sons.
 In his spare time Brian enjoys fishing, watching hockey and spending time with his family.

-Goodman is the Chief Financial Officer of AdventHealth’s Central Florida Division, which encompasses more than 20 hospitals and ERs in the seven counties in and surrounding metro Orlando.
-The world-class hospitals, combined with a comprehensive outpatient care network, treats more than 3.4 million patient visits annually.
+Todd Goodman is the Chief Financial Officer of AdventHealth Florida, which encompasses more than 40 hospitals and ERs throughout the state.
+The world-class hospitals, combined with a comprehensive outpatient care network, treat more than 4.8 million patients annually.

 Goodman has been in health care leadership for more than 25 years and oversees the financial operations of one of the largest nonprofit health care systems in the country, with a net annual revenue of more than $7 billion.